 USF students in the program are also eligible for research assistant positions, paid summer internships, course materials, conference travel funds and a special Mellon Scholars graduation ceremony.

-Students who don't meet these requirements are still encouraged to apply.
+If you don't meet these requirements, we still encourage you to apply.
 You can be selected as a pre-Humanities Mellon Scholar, with guaranteed admission once you are eligible.

 For more information